skrutzky/SeaIce_Prediction/README.md

 Python / Pandas / NumPy / Matplotlib / Seaborn / Basemap / Scikit-Learn / Logistic Regression / XGBoost / PCA  / Time series prediction / SARIMAx  / Google Cloud Platform / TensorFlow

 # Conclusions
+* SARIMA can beat the naive forecast for a prediction length of 6 months
+* for longer predictions, a combination from SARIMA and the Naive model looks promising
+* SARIMA predictions of ICA seem to be more appropriate in summer months than CMIP predictions.
+For SIE, CMIP shows higher variability but often still too low values (summer).
+However, comparing SIE from CMIP with its low resolution grids and satellite derived SIE with comparatively high spatial resolution is a bit difficult, therefore ICA is a better mean for comparisons.
+* predicting sea ice in the Antarctic is more difficult and has higher inaccuracy than in the Arctic

 # Outlook
 ___